Executive Director: Georgette Hardy, Ph.D.

-The University of Maryland Pre-College Programs in Undergraduate Studies is comprised of two federally and state supported TRIO-Upward Bound programs:
+The University of Maryland Pre-College Programs in Undergraduate Studies is comprised of two federally and state supported TRIO-Upward Bound programs, as well as, the Lift Academy.

 - Two Upward Bound Programs (UB)